robbobfrh84/portfolio/README.md

 Get data from hardcoded **json** (`gsheet.js`)
 - https://tobob.earth?data=json#showcase
-- Note that this may also jus be the default url.
+- Note: This may also just be the default url.

 ### What to update the json data
 You'll need to do some hardcoded steps here.